cityofaustin/digital-services-style-guide/_words/introduction.md

 permalink: /introduction/
 position: 0
 ---
-## Write content that’s simple and resident-focused
+## Give residents content that’s simple, friendly, and people-oriented

 Austin residents and visitors desire an easy, helpful and productive interaction with their local government through all digital channels.
 Our job is to deliver quality content to our residents.